johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

-# Arduino Nano Examples
+# Arduino Nano / ESP32 Examples

-These sketches are written for an Arduino Nano but may work for other MCUs but I have only tested them with the Nano.
+There are sketches  written for Arduino Nano and ESP32 while they may work on other MCUs.
+I am keeping them separated to make it easier for novice coders to work with them.

-It demonstrates:
+They demonstrates:
 * CDI
 * memstruct of EEPROM reflecting the CDI structure
 * setting flags to refect whether eveentids are used as consumers, producers, or both, see: **const EIDTab eidtab[NUM_EVENT] PROGMEM**